larryhastings/big/README.md

 * Changed `split_text_with_code` implementation to use `StateManager`.
   (No API or semantic changes, just an change to the internal implementation.)
+* When you call 'multisplit' with a type mismatch between 's' and 'separators', the exception it raises now includes the value of 's' and 'separators'.
 * Added more tests for `big.state` to exercise all the string arguments of `accessor` and `dispatch`.
+* The exhaustive `multisplit` tester now lets you specify test cases as cohesive strings, rather than forcing you to split the string manually.
+* The exhaustive `multisplit` tester is better at internally verifying that it's doing the right thing.
+(There are some internal sanity checks, and those are more accurate now.)
+* Originally the 'multisplit' parameter 'separators' was required.
+I changed it to optional a while ago, with a default of `None`.
+(If you pass in `None` it uses `big.whitespace` or `big.ascii_whitespace`, depending on the type of `s`.)
+But the documentation didn't reflect this change until... now.
+* Improved the prose in the **multi- function family deep dive**.
+Hopefully now it does a better job of selling `multisplit` to the reader.

 #### 0.10
 <dl><dd>